zio/zio/docs/reference/di/dependency-injection-in-zio.md

 In real world applications, we encourage to use [service pattern](../service-pattern/service-pattern.md) to write ZIO services.
 :::

+## Essential Steps of Dependency Injection in ZIO

 We can achieve dependency injection through these three simple steps:

 1. Accessing services from the ZIO environment through the `ZIO.serviceXYZ` operations.
 2. Writing application logic using services and composing them together.
 3. Building the dependency graph using manual or automatic layer construction (optional).
 4. Providing dependencies to the ZIO environment through the `ZIO.provideXYZ` operations.

-## Step 1: Accessing Services From The ZIO Environment
+### Step 1: Accessing Services From The ZIO Environment

 To write application logic, we need to access services from the ZIO environment.
 We can do this by using the `ZIO.serviceXYZ` operation.